DaveBackus/Data_Bootcamp_Book/py-fun1.md

 * Start Spyder.
 If you're not sure how, return to the prevous chapter.
 * In Spyder, point to the editor, IPython console, and Object inspector.
-* Download the code file for this chapter and save it in your `Data_Bootcamp` directory.
+* Open a new (empty) code file in Spyder and save it in your `Data_Bootcamp` directory under the name `bootcamp_topic2.py`.
+This file will serve as your notes from the class.

 ## The logic of Python programs